 - Eat fiber-rich foods as they help eliminate wastes from your colon effectively.

 - Mix 1 tablespoon of activated charcoal in a tall glass of water and drink it.
-Activated charcoal is often used in the emergency room to remove toxins and, sometimes, even poison.
+Activated charcoal is often

 - Bone broth can be made at home by simmering leftover bones for 12 hours or more.
 It contains gelatine and collagen, which repairs and heals the gut lining from within.